-According to Christodoulou, Varelas, and Wenzel (2009), there are four curricular orientations that determine the nature of curricular organization, teachers' and students' roles and assessment practices.
+According to [25], there are four curricular orientations that determine the nature of curricular organization, teachers' and students' roles and assessment practices.
 One of these is "Intellectual Traditionalisms", which emphasizes engagement in subject matter for its own sake.
 In this regard, the curricularist should be worked on the content match with the graduate profile indicated in the programs.
+Under item a2, teaching and learning support, both groups have equivalent average level of agreement (p. velue, =0.760 > 0.05).
+Both groups have level of patients of potential or profile indicated in the programs.

-Under item a2, teaching and learning support, both groups have equivalent average level of agreement (p-value =0.760 > 0.05).
+(p-value =0.760 > 0.05).
 Both groups have low level of satisfaction below 3 point.
 Overall, students' average level of satisfaction, 2.77, results in 95% Confidence interval in the range between 2.68 and 2.89.

 Rating item a3, willingness to encourage class group interaction, the two respondent groups have no significance difference (p-value=0.115 > 0.05) with 3.01 total average satisfaction level and 95% Confidence interval of 2.88 - 3.14 indicating a moderate level of satisfaction.
-According to Ayalew, et al. (2009), Teachers were not providing students with the opportunity to express themselves.
+According to [26], Teachers were not providing students with the opportunity to express themselves.
 The attempt made to encourage students' participation through discussion and presentation was very minimal, particularly in the undergraduate programs.
 The level of interaction in the graduate classes was reasonably high as the number of students was manageable and their maturity level was better than that of undergraduate students.
 Most students cannot stay focused throughout a lecture.
 After about 10 minutes their attention begins to drift, first for brief moments and then for longer intervals, and by the end of the lecture they are taking in very little and retaining less.
-A classroom research study showed that immediately after a lecture student recalled 70% of the information presented in the first ten minutes and only 20% of that from the last ten minutes (McKeachie 1999).
+A classroom research study showed that immediately after a lecture student recalled 70% of the information presented in the first ten minutes and only 20% of that from the last ten minutes [27].